Code-Institute-Submissions/CasinoGame/README.md

 * Interactive content to make the game more appealing and fun to the user making the first impression on the user greater.
-* This will test the user�s skill and memory attributes offering a challenge for the user to have another go to try and complete the game.
+* This will test the user's skill and memory attributes offering a challenge for the user to have another go to try and complete the game.